Healthcare Careers: Certified Nursing Assistant

 This video describes the CNA program at Howard Community College.

-If you are interested in a career in healthcare, there are many options available today.
-The training is relatively quick, salaries are competitive and the job field is wide open.
+Many options are available today if you are interested in a healthcare career.
+The training is relatively quick, salaries are competitive, and the job field is wide open.
 Thanks to additional funding from the stimulus package, many students are finding they can begin their nursing career in just a matter of weeks, with certification from one of the many community colleges across the country offering a certified nursing assistant program.

 Questions?
 Contact us on Facebook. @communitycollegereview